jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 That's why during this pandemic, many of us have stopped asking questions and started looking for better answers.

 Wouldn't it be cool if we could better decide between good and bad politics?
-After all, we're all a part of the player god as much as anyone else.
-Helping people understand why there's so much hate in Left/Right politics is one reason I wrote this book.
-But my primary motivation is creating Main Street's new philosophy.
+After all, if we step up, we can all be part of the player god as much as anyone else.
+Helping people understand that Left/Right solutions, policies, and answers are  dead end is one reason I wrote this book.
+Being a Conservative or Progressive is simply being an extra.

+That's why my primary motivation is creating Main Street's new philosophy.

 One that bypasses today's "current events" news cycle, and childish bickering of political commentators.
 My philosophy wants the middle-class to take hold of the new digital levers of power.
 Only then will regular people no longer depend on the social services of Big Government or the corporate employment of Big Business.

+Only with a new philosophy will regular people become player gods again.

-When Main Street controls our own fates, we will finally enjoy the greater personal security, freedom, dignity, productivity, and happiness, of the glorious Internet Age.
+If you were lost at sea, you'd grip a two-way radio like it was your salvation; because it would be.
+Likewise, Main Street will only enjoy greater security, freedom, dignity, productivity, and happiness when we clench onto the apps and electronics of the glorious Internet Age.
+Holding levers of power is the only way to be the player god of your own life, culture, and civilization.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/PertinentObviousArrowcrab' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
 Please enable sound.
 [Credit: Civilization 6](https://www.youtube.com/watch?v=yKUFvo3_FYQ)

 ## Good Politics Is a Moving Target Because You're the One Who's Moving

-In the real-world, we can't play civilization all by ourself.
-Leaders, inventors, workers all need to be united by a common understanding.
-Thus we create, believe, and enforce a philosophy to organize civilization so we can make a player god and "play the game" together.
+A common philosophy unites player gods so we can "play the game" together.
 There are always plenty of philosophies to choose from.
 The player god—we, collectively—must pick one that empowers its members to use modern technology to solve real-life problems.
 Only then will society live a good life.

 When a player in a computer game upgrades technology, we can see the changes.
 Installing a sewer, damming a river, building a road, is very obvious.
-But we can't see philosophy change so easily; because it's our minds that evolve.
+But we can't see philosophy change so easily; because it's our minds that evolve to believe in a new way of thinking.

-Detaching yourself from the current ruling philosophy can be hard too.
+Detaching yourself from the current ruling philosophy can be very hard.
 I know it took me many years to even start the process.
-Playing Anno 1800 or Civilization 6 is the best way to realize, every philosophy is temporary.
+Playing Anno 1800 or Civilization 6 is the best way to understand that every philosophy is temporary.

-We pick and choose many of them as we play to win the game.
+This is due to the fact that when you play a computer game, you understand the game passes many lifetimes.
+Each person is a stepping stone to the next era.
+Just as upgrading from a sailboat to a steamship, every person's philosophical beliefs is a stepping stone in the game of evolution.

+<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/MindlessMarriedGharial' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
+Please enable sound.
+[Credit: Civilization 6](https://www.youtube.com/watch?v=3NLoDMsqJkE)

+The video above shows a "tech tree" of new technologies, tools, civic, and philosophy upgrades.
+All games use them to give the player the choice of which elements to use in their game.

+In the real world, just like improving our technology, we also upgrade our philosophy with a "click."
+However, player gods are free to interpret the ruling philosophy differently.

 For example, we all believe in universal equality, where we all have the right to "Life, liberty, and the pursuit of happiness."
 But what does that mean in everyday life?
 We invented ideologies to give people political guidelines.
 Conservative or Progressive.
 Libertarian or Socialist.
 Republican or Democrat.
 Each ideology supports "Life, liberty, and the pursuit of happiness" but goes into detail by giving a list of specific policies to fight for (or against) like free health-care or unconditional gun-rights.

 Despite the strong disagreements, we all want the same thing—life, liberty, health, happiness, and prosperity—right?
 What differs is the policies our political ideology roots for and against.

-<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/MindlessMarriedGharial' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
-Please enable sound.
-[Credit: Civilization 6](https://www.youtube.com/watch?v=3NLoDMsqJkE)

-The video above shows a "tech tree" of new technologies, tools, civic, and philosophy upgrades.
-All games use them to give the player the choice of which elements to use in their game.

-In the real world, just like improving our technology, we also upgrade our philosophy with a "click."
-Again: it's just so damn hard to see because it's our minds that are evolving.
+But it's crucial to understand, every viewpoint is waiting to be upgraded by a more advanced version in the culture tree.

-The point is, even with ideologies to guide our philosophical opinions, understanding our political views is hard.
+Still, even with ideologies to guide our philosophical opinions, understanding our political views is hard.
 We all look up at the same doctrines—we all try to "think of the big picture," yet we arrive at different answers.
 Our opinions are a by-product of our psychology, job, skillset, family, geography, culture, ethnicity, religion, time-period.
 Who can understand how all these factors intermix to make a political opinion?
 Why does one friend cry tears of sadness, the other of joy, on the same election night?

 I can't explain it either.
 But I can help you understand politics today.

-We live inside our own game of civilization, and inside this game, we evolve in ages.
-The key to understanding our society's evolution through new era is that the tech trees of science/technology and philosophy/policies are intermixed.

-When we upgrade technology, it has enormous political consequences.

 Because at the dawn of a new age, idealistic inventors create a flood of new technologies.
 And a wealthy establishment always fights to maintain their control over society.